bhoward/focsipedia/docs/ds/graphs.md

 As we are traversing the graph, we will put each edge into one of three categories:
 * **Tree Edge**: an edge that we follow to get to an adjacent unvisited node
 * **Back Edge**: an edge that we do not follow because it leads to a visited, _but not yet finished_, node
-* **Forward Edge**: an edge that we do not follow because it leads to an already finished node[^Some authors distinguish between proper forward edges, where there is a path of tree edges leading from the current node to the already finished node, and **cross edges**, where there is not such a path, but we will not need that distinction.]
+* **Forward Edge**: an edge that we do not follow because it leads to an already finished node[^2]

+[^2]: Some authors distinguish between proper forward edges, where there is a path of tree edges leading from the current node to the already finished node, and **cross edges**, where there is not such a path, but we will not need that distinction.

 Here then is the augmented algorithm for depth-first traversal from $n$:
 * Mark $n$ as visited